Schedule and FAQ

 1470 10th St.

 Golden, CO 80401

 Golden Outdoor Music Classes

-We have a 5-week outdoor session from September 2nd–30th, at Lions Park near the East Pavilion.
+We have 2 5-week outdoor sessions, at Lions Park near the East Pavilion.
 Classes are at 10:00 on Thursday mornings.
-Register online here.

 Participants can purchase a $10 instrument kit from Miss Stephanie.
 The kit includes two shakers, a pair of rhythm sticks, mallets, and a scarf, and comes in a handy little bag!
 You can pay Miss Stephanie with cash in person, send $10 via Venmo to @Stephanie-Sprenger with the comment “instrument kit,” or pay via PayPal/credit card here.

 Please bring your own blanket/towels to sit on!

 - How do I sign up for classes?